cadmiumcr/cadmium/README.md

 # => ["If", "we", "'all", "'", "ca", "n't", "go.", "I", "'ll", "stay", "home", "."]
 ```

+#### Pragmatic Tokenizer

+The pragmatic tokenizer is based off of the ruby gem from diasks2 which you can find [here](https://github.com/diasks2/pragmatic_tokenizer).
+It is a multilengual tokenizer which provides a wide array of options for tokenizing strings.
+For complete documentation check [here](https://watzon.github.io/cadmium/Cadmium/Tokenizer/Pragmatic.html).

 ### String Distance

 Corundum provides an implimentation of two different string distance algorithms, the [Jaro-Winkler Distance Algorithm](http://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance) and the [Levenshtein Distance Algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance).